milkcircle/milkcircle.github.io/_posts/2019-09-05-beginnings-and-ends.md

 but there remains a life alive
 and a beating heart whose sounds you hear

-come and feed this beating heart of mine
+come and feed this heart of mine
 kindle the quiet flame!